YDK-Solutions/ydk/README.md

 However the YDK-0.8.5 generates different code and model API comparing to YDK-0.8.4.
 The YDK-0.8.5 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.

+**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 # Docker